 It’s apt to call this decision an ‘unfunded mandate’.
 The government is forcing these women to have babies, without giving them the support to do so.
 Indeed, this assault on women’s rights will hit low-income and women of colour the hardest.
 Anyone without the resources to access out of state suppliers and providers will be impacted – meaning we all suffer.

 How work will deteriorate without women’s reproductive rights:

 - The economic gains families have made with women as reliable workers will falter.
 Women who have had the chance to plan their families and act accordingly have been a boon for employers.
 Since Roe v Wade, women are consistently choosing to marry later, and stay in education longer.
-This provides a lifeline to families that’s particularly noticeable compared against women who left education early because of pregnancy.
+This provides a lifeline to families.
+It’s particularly noticeable compared against women who left education early because of pregnancy.

 1. Employers discriminating against hiring and keeping female employees

 - Many high-profile companies will provide funds for women to travel for abortion to a state where it is legal.
 However, these workers are in the minority.
 Indeed research shows over 60% of employers said they will be adding not help for pregnant female employees.